-PSR students taking courses with PSR faculty may be granted an extension from the last day of the semester only when an unforeseen and dire exigency happens and the student petitions to submit an assignment for a course on the first day of the following semester.
+An Incomplete may be granted for PSR students taking courses with PSR Faculty.
+An incomplete is granted only when an unforeseen and dire exigency happens and the student petitions to submit an assignment for a course on the first day of the following semester.
 There will be no exceptions to the date of submission in the case of an approved Incomplete.
-Such a petition must have signatures from the Dean, Assistant Dean and
+Such a petition must have signatures from the Dean, Assistant Dean and Registrar and faculty member.
+Please note: Incompletes are only granted in exceptional cases.